d2l-ai/d2l-en/chapter_natural-language-processing/subword-embedding.md

 ```

 Since we do not consider symbol pairs that cross boundaries of words,
-we only need a dictionary `raw_token_freqs` that maps words to frequencies as the representation of a dataset.
+we only need a dictionary `raw_token_freqs` that maps words to their frequencies (number of occurrences)
+in a dataset.
 Note that the special symbol `'_'` is appended to each word so that
+we can easily recover a word sequence (e.g., "a taller man")
-we can easily convert a sequence of symbols ( e.g., "a_ tall er_ man")
+from a sequence of output symbols ( e.g., "a_ tall er_ man").
-to its corresponding word sequence (e.g., "a taller man").
-Since we start the merging process from a vocabulary of only single characters and special symbols, space is inserted between every pair of consecutive characters within each word.
+Since we start the merging process from a vocabulary of only single characters and special symbols, space is inserted between every pair of consecutive characters within each word (keys of the dictionary `token_freqs`).
+In other words, space is the delimiter between symbols within a word.

 ```{.python .input}
 raw_token_freqs = {'fast_': 4, 'faster_': 3, 'tall_': 5, 'taller_': 4}